-The programming will feature acclaimed Lincoln actor Fritz Klein, who will present what Lincoln said in each community as he tried to reassure a nation on the verge of Civil War.
-The program will include National Park Service Park Rangers who will supplement Lincoln's remarks with the story of Lincoln's election, the turbulence that followed, and Lincoln's steadfast commitment to the principles of the Declaration of Independence and the Constitution, despite threats to the nation and himself.
-The programs will also touch on how events of 150 years ago resonated through later generations up to and including today.
+The 2011 program featured acclaimed Lincoln actor Fritz Klein, who presented what Lincoln said in each community as he tried to reassure a nation on the verge of Civil War.
+The program also included National Park Service Park Rangers supplementing Lincoln's remarks with the story of Lincoln's election, the turbulence that followed, and Lincoln's steadfast commitment to the principles of the Declaration of Independence and the Constitution, despite threats to the nation and himself.
+The programs touched on how events of 150 years ago resonated through later generations up to and including today.

-The National Park Service is presenting these series of events in cooperation with many local cosponsors in each community.
-Venues will vary by community, ranging from the places where Lincoln had actually spoken 150 years prior, to a variety of National Parks, local museums, and schools.
+The National Park Service is presented these series of events in cooperation with many local cosponsors in each community.
+Venues varied by community, ranging from the places where Lincoln had actually spoken 150 years prior, to a variety of National Parks, local museums, and schools.

-Each community, in partnership with their local National Park sites and other partners, will develop the local arrangements for the Lincoln Inaugural Route presentations as well as any additional programming that they may wish to include.
-In the hope that many young people will be touched by this program, an additional educational component, titled Your National Park Service Memory Trail "Civil War to Civil Rights: A National Digital History Project for High School Students" is also being offered.
-See separate report for a more detailed description of that project, or visit www.lincoln.memorytrail.us.
+Each community, in partnership with their local National Park sites and other partners, developed the local arrangements for the Lincoln Inaugural Route presentations as well as any additional programming that they wished to include.
+In the hope that many young people would be touched by this program, an additional educational component, titled Your National Park Service Memory Trail "Civil War to Civil Rights: A National Digital History Project for High School Students" was also offered.

 Below are the cities Lincoln visited on route to the White House.
-Click each link to learn more about Lincoln's stop and how it is being commemorated 150 years later.
+Click each link to learn more about Lincoln's inaugural stops.

 Last updated: September 2, 2021